St Peter's College: Strategies for improvement in years 7–13

 Toni wondered if students in a year 8 visual design and communication rotation were able to model in more ways than just drawing, would this stimulate creativity?

 The students were asked to design a flat-pack lampshade.
 They watched YouTube clips showing examples of flat-pack lamps.
 Teachers then had the students model their designs by drawing and then making their model using paper and blue tack.

-The answer was a resounding “yes” – modelling in more ways had stimulated creativity and students had produced more “divergent” ideas.
-The modelling enabled them to generate and communicate ideas they may otherwise not have been able to imagine or draw.
+The answer was a resounding “yes”.
+Modelling in more ways had stimulated creativity and students had produced more divergent ideas.
+The modelling enabled them to generate and communicate ideas they may not otherwise have been able to imagine or draw.

 Technology and STEM

 Teachers wanted to test whether the STEM approach to education could be applied through a technology unit.

 The year 8 students were set an engineering challenge – to move marbles from one container to another.
 Students were taught about pneumatics, hydraulics, and mechanisms and analysed a small robot with a mechanical arm.
 Discussions on the use of robotics in the car industry linked to the technology faculty overall theme of sustainability.
 The students learned scientific knowledge around forces and motion.
 They had to develop a mechanical arm through technological practice and use mathematics to work out the correct sizes for parts.

 It was apparent to the teachers that as technology teachers they did have the capacity to deliver STEM education.
 They could see that technology as a learning area provides access to many knowledge bases.

 Teacher inquiry and student voice

 Teaching as inquiry